Itineraries

 6. Christ Church Cathedral

-Next, visit the nearby Christ Church Cathedral, one of Dublin’s most iconic landmarks.
+Visit the nearby Christ Church Cathedral, one of Dublin’s most iconic landmarks.
 The cathedral’s medieval crypt is fascinating for families to explore, and kids will love discovering the ancient architecture and mysterious artifacts housed here.
+The crypt is Dublin’s oldest structure and now home to a new family dress up area.
+Families are welcome to try on costumes inspired by the history of the cathedral, in both child and adult sizes!

 7. Dinner at Gaillot et Gray